NDevTK/infra/go/src/infra/rts/cmd/rts-suite-analysis/README.md

      -out samples.dur \
      -ignore-file
    ```
-   Note: Duration data is expensive to collect/analyze.
-To reduce this cost only
+   Note: These records are expensive to collect/analyze.
+To reduce this cost
-   a fraction of the applicable durations will be collected.
-By default this
+   only a fraction of the applicable durations will be collected.
+By default
-   optional -frac flag hold .1 (10%) over the given time period and savings
+   this optional -frac flag hold .1 (10%) over the given time period and savings
    are estimated based this fraction (the durations don't need to be over the
    same time period as rejections to function as this is an estimate, as long
    as the average test in the suite hasn't changed dramatically the estimate
    should still be accurate)

    -ignore-file is necessary for any builder/test suite that doesn't include
-    its filename when uploaded to rdb
+   its filename when uploaded to rdb.
+This should be passed when using
+   rts-suite-analysis.

    The savings provided later by this tool is based on all durations gathered
    in this step.
 If you're more curious about savings for a particular builder